moskv08/SpaceX-GraphQL-Server/README.md

 $ npm run start
 ```

-or with _nodemon_ to keep track on changes
+or with the _nodemon_ mode to keep track of environment changes.
 ```
 $ npm run server
 ```

-and finally go to [http://localhost:5000/graphql](http://localhost:5000/graphql) to use the **GraphiQL** to query your data.
+Finally open your browser and go to [http://localhost:5000/graphql](http://localhost:5000/graphql) to use the **GraphiQL** to query your data.

+Enjoy!